-- In ArcGIS Pro, use the Extract by Mask tool to extract the desired region of the study area in the DEM file.
-For more information, refer to ArcGIS Pro Web Help: Extract by Mask.
+- In ArcMap, use the Extract by Mask tool to extract the desired region of the study area in the DEM file.
+For more information, refer to ArcMap Web Help: Extract by Mask.

 - Use the Slope tool from Spatial Analyst Tools > Surface to create the slopes from each cell of the DEM.
-For more information, refer to ArcGIS Pro Web Help: Slope.
+For more information, refer to ArcMap Web Help: Slope.

 - Change the symbology of the slope map to classify symbology according to the desired range value of the slope degree.

-- Right-click the layer created from the Slope tool and click Symbology.
+- Right-click the layer created from the Slope tool and click Properties.

 - Use the Reclassify tool from the Spatial Analyst toolbox to reclassify the range values set for the classified DEM file in Step 3.

-- In the Reclassify pane, set the layer in Step 3 as the input raster.
+- In the Reclassify dialog box, set the layer in Step 3 as the input raster.

-- Press the Delete key to delete the NODATA values in the Reclassification table.
+- Press the Delete key to delete NoData values in the Old Values and New Values column.

-The new value of 1 represents slopes with the slope degree range of 0 to 10 while new value of 2 represents slopes with the slope degree range of 10 - 41.219341.
+The New value of 1 represents slopes with the slope degree range of 0 and 20, while new value of 2 represents slopes with the slope degree range of 20 - 47.305378.

-- Set the output raster and click Run.
+- Set the output raster layer and click OK.

 - Use the Raster to Polygon tool from the Conversion toolbox to convert the raster data to a polygon feature class.

-- Open the attribute table of the new layer created in Step 4 and highlight the row to convert to a polygon feature class.
-For example, to convert the areas with the range of more than 10 degrees, highlight the row with Value 2.
+- Open the attribute table of the new layer created from Step 4 and highlight the row to convert to a polygon feature class.
+For example, to convert the areas with the range of more than 20 degrees, highlight the row with Value 2.

-- In the Raster to Polygon pane, set the layer created in Step 4 as Input raster, and set Output polygon features.
-Click Run.
+- In the Raster to Polygon dialog box, set the layer from Step 4 as Input raster and set Output polygon features.
+Click OK.

-A new polygon layer containing the areas of slopes with the slope degree of more than 10 degrees from the Value 2 is displayed in the map.
+A new polygon layer containing the areas of slopes with the slope degree of more than 20 degrees from the Value 2 field is displayed in the map.